Skip to main content

 • IBM Concierge Web Form: Recommended for most partners.
 Submit through the IBM Concierge app with guided form fields.

-• Manual Submission (BYOL): For Bring Your Own License scenarios or partners who prefer email submission.
+• Manual Submission (BYOL): For Bring Your Own License scenarios.
 Send completed materials to IBMAgentConnect@ibm.com.

 Prerequisites